 General anesthesia is given via an endotracheal tube.
 Short-acting muscle depolarizing agents should be requested for the intubation, such that the motor nerves will be responsive during the axillary node dissection.

 The patient is placed nearest the edge of the operating table on the side of the surgeon.
 The arm is abducted and held by an assistant or placed upon a support at right angles to the patient to facilitate the preparation of the skin.
 Some prefer to wrap the arm, including the hand, in sterile drapes so that the arm can be moved upward as well as medially to facilitate the subsequent dissection of the axilla.

 The skin is widely prepared with topical antiseptics.
 This includes not only the involved breast but also the area over the sternum; the supraclavicular region, shoulder, axilla, and collateral chest wall; as well as the upper abdomen on the involved side.
 A slight Fowler position with a tilt away from the surgeon improves the exposure.
 The surgical drape should be secured to the skin at appropriate points around the margin of the proposed field of operation.
 The arm should be free to be moved by an assistant as required for exposure in the axilla.

 The diagnosis of malignancy is usually established by core needle biopsy under ultrasound guidance or stereotactic biopsy prior to mastectomy.
-If the diagnosis of malignancy has not been documented by previous biopsy, the ...
+If the diagnosis of malignancy has not ...